awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 1\.10\.4
 Bug fixes and improvements:
-+ Fixed an issue that caused AWS IoT Greengrass Core software running in a snap on an Ubuntu device to stop responding after a sudden power loss to the device\.
++ <a name="bug-fix-v1104-snap-power-loss"></a>Fixed an issue that caused AWS IoT Greengrass Core software running in a snap on an Ubuntu device to stop responding after a sudden power loss to the device\.
-+ Fixed an issue that caused delayed delivery of MQTT messages to long\-lived Lambda functions\.
++ <a name="bug-fix-v1104-mqtt-long-lived-delay"></a>Fixed an issue that caused delayed delivery of MQTT messages to long\-lived Lambda functions\.
-+ Fixed an issue that caused MQTT messages to not be sent correctly when the `maxWorkItemCount` value was set to a value greater than `1024`\.
++ <a name="bug-fix-v1104-mqtt-max-work-item-count"></a>Fixed an issue that caused MQTT messages to not be sent correctly when the `maxWorkItemCount` value was set to a value greater than `1024`\.
-+ Fixed an issue that caused the OTA update agent to ignore the MQTT `KeepAlive` period specified in the `keepAlive` property in [`config.json`](gg-core.md#config-json)\.
++ <a name="bug-fix-v1104-ota-mqtt-keep-alive"></a>Fixed an issue that caused the OTA update agent to ignore the MQTT `KeepAlive` period specified in the `keepAlive` property in [`config.json`](gg-core.md#config-json)\.
 + General performance improvements and bug fixes\.

 1\.10\.3
 Bug fixes and improvements:
-+ A new `systemComponentAuthTimeout` property in [`config.json`](gg-core.md#config-json) that you use to configure the timeout for Greengrass core IPC authentication\.
++ <a name="bug-fix-v1103-system-component-auth-timeout"></a>A new `systemComponentAuthTimeout` property in [`config.json`](gg-core.md#config-json) that you use to configure the timeout for Greengrass core IPC authentication\.
 The default timeout is 5000 milliseconds\.
-+ Fixed an issue that caused increased memory use for stream manager\.
++ <a name="bug-fix-v1103-stream-manager-mem-usage"></a>Fixed an issue that caused increased memory use for stream manager\.

 1\.10\.2
 Bug fixes and improvements:
-+ A new `mqttOperationTimeout` property in [config\.json](gg-core.md#config-json) that you use to set the timeout for publish, subscribe, and unsubscribe operations in MQTT connections with AWS IoT Core\.
++ <a name="bug-fix-v1102-mqtt-operation-timeout"></a>A new `mqttOperationTimeout` property in [config\.json](gg-core.md#config-json) that you use to set the timeout for publish, subscribe, and unsubscribe operations in MQTT connections with AWS IoT Core\.
 + General performance improvements and bug fixes\.

 1\.10\.1